 3. Lightly consider a feeling or experience you feel stuck in.
 Imagine that this feeling/experience was going to last the rest of your life.
 What qualities would you need to bring forth within yourself in order to thrive despite this experience going on in your background?
 Consider that you bringing forth these qualities are the very reason behind this experience happening in your life.

-Shadow work is the process of stepping back and taking a bird's eye perspective of our lives, ourselves, and others.
-We move away from nit-picking and into a great space of understanding and acceptance.
+Shadow work is an exploration process of stepping back and taking a bird's eye perspective of our lives, ourselves, and others.
+We move away from the nit-picking and into a greater space of understanding, discovery and acceptance.

 When you see that nothing happens in vain, then it must happen for your benefit.
-You must find what that benefit is.
+Therefore, you must find what that benefit is.
 This is shadow work.
-The shadows round us out and bring meaning to every experience we've ever had.
+Our shadow side rounds us out and brings meaning to every experience we've ever had.

 Freeing yourself from your own painful stories and transmuting your shadows will be the most satisfying work you ever do.
 The personal growth you'll experience over and over again, every time you question the triggers, will release and transmute these shadow parts of yourself that are ready to be understood and loved back out into the light.